Dave Edwards (linebacker)

 David Monroe Edwards (December 14, 1939 – December 6, 2016) was an American football linebacker in the National Football League (NFL) for the Dallas Cowboys.
 He played college football at Auburn University.

-Early years
+Early life

+Edwards was born on December 14, 1939, in Abbeville, Alabama, to Warren and Millie Edwards.
 Edwards attended Abbeville High School.
-He was a two-way tackle and contributed to the team having a 9-1 record, while outscoring their opponents 281-19 in 1957.
+He was a two-way tackle and contributed to the team having a 9–1 record, while outscoring their opponents 281–19 in 1957.
 He received All-state honors as a senior.
-He also practiced basketball.
+He also played basketball.

 College career

-He accepted football scholarship from Auburn University.

-Edwards was a two-way player who was used as an offensive end and defensive end.
-As a junior, he posted 6 receptions (tied for second on the team) for 74 yards and no touchdowns.
+He accepted a football scholarship from Auburn University, and was on the team from 1959 to 1961, playing in the Southeastern Conference (SEC).
+He was a two-way player who was used as an offensive end and defensive end.
+As a junior, he posted 6 receptions (tied for second on the team with future NFL player Jimmy Burson) for 74 yards and no touchdowns.

 As a senior, he led the team with 25 receptions for 372 yards and 3 touchdowns.
 He was named to the All-SEC team.
-He played in the 1962 Senior Bowl, where Tom Landry coached the opposing team (North).
+He played for the South team in the 1962 Senior Bowl, where his future NFL coach Tom Landry coached the opposing team (North).

-In 1987, he was inducted into the Alabama Sports Hall of Fame.
+In 1988, he was inducted into the Alabama Sports Hall of Fame.